List main actions performed during installation into a user friendly log-like fashion

 The Enhanced User Interface is required for the installation log messages to be displayed.
 You must set this package type from the Builds page > Configuration tab.

 At install-time the "ProgressDlg" should look like:

-To also display the action details (the installed resources and any other action data) you should retake the Configure the control subscription step but subscribe the edit control to Display installation details (EXE UI only) event.
+To also display the action details (the installed resources and any other action data) you should retake the Configure the control subscription step but subscribe the edit control to Display installation details (Enhanced UI only) event.
 You should now obtain something like:

 Set the ActionDataPrefix property (from Install Parameters) to the " " (three spaces) text.
 That text will be added before each ActionData message.

 5.2 More actions text decorations

 There also other properties that can be used to control the format:

 - ActionTextSuffix - will be added after each ActionText message.
 Let's use "...".